jennie/community-manual/for-stafforganizers.md

 Before or during the above meeting, let the alleged harasser know that there is a complaint about them.
 Give them the opportunity to  tell a member of the committee their side of the story, and if they do, have that person take it into the meeting.

+#### After the meeting

-After the meeting, let the harasser know what action is being taken.
-Say, "If you'd like to discuss this further, please contact \[x\], but in the meantime, you must \[x\]."
+Once a decision has been made about what action will be taken, contact the harasser.
+Convey the consequences without discussing details or rationale, and say: "If you'd like to discuss this further, please contact \[x\], but in the meantime, you must \[x\]."

+**DO NOT** ask the victim for advice on how to deal with the complaint.
+**DO NOT** offer the victim input into penalties.

+Once action has been taken, follow up with the victim and let them know what has been done, and that you are here to support them.

 ### Incident log